 Review conducted of Enterprise Holdings' contracts with car washing and logistics staffing services, and presence of terms requiring compliance with federal and state employment and immigration law verified.
-Suppliers without published statements were identified in 2019 for follow-up inquiry.
+Suppliers without published statements were identified for follow-up inquiry.
+Inquiry responses indicated that suppliers do not have forced labour and human trafficking issues within their businesses and have controls in place to mitigate risks in their supply chains.